Funding and financial support

-Funding is also available to students to help those in greatest need, who reside in England and are aged 16-18, for example young people in care, care leavers, young people in receipt of income support and disabled young people in receipt of Employment and Support Allowance who are also in receipt of Disability Living Allowance.
+Funding is also available to students to help those in greatest need, who reside in England and are aged 16-18, for example young people in care, care leavers, young people in receipt of income support and disabled young people in receipt of Employment and Support Allowance who are also in receipt of Personal Independence Payment.

 Evidence that you fall into one of the above categories is required, but proof of household income is not.

 Free College Meals

 Students facing financial hardship, aged between 16-18 on 31st August on the same year they intend to start their course may be eligible for free college meals.
 Find out who is eligible and what award is available here.

 It is possible to amend your application if your financial circumstances change during the year, we will re-assess your Bursary taking into account the new information that you provide.
 If at any time you disagree with our assessment, you can appeal the decision.
 To be re-assessed or to appeal, write to the Student Finance Team or email firstname.lastname@example.org with details and copies of evidence, or appeal via your online application.